 We use a lot of ice at our house and the ice maker on our refrigerator/freezer is not that great.
-We have been keeping a spare eight pound bag of ice in our freezer because we are tired of running out of ice when friends come over.
-Oh the joys of owning a Samsung!
+We had been keeping a spare eight pound bag of ice in our freezer but have been able to stop buying bags because of this countertop unit.

 The important thing to know about this appliance is that the only thing it does is make ice.
 That may seem obvious but many people make the assumption that it also serves as a freezer and that is not correct.

 You fill the reservoir with water to the indicated fill line.
 The unit holds just under a half gallon of water.